Stabilized Benders decomposition for energy planning under climate uncertainty: Introduction

 \end{itemize}

-In conclusion, many of the established enhancements aim at problems with a difficult MP and small SPs, typically combinatorial problems with discrete complicating variables. \citet{Rahmaniani2017} correspondingly state \textit{"it has often been reported that more than 90\% of the total execution [...] time is spent on solving the MP"}.
-As a result, applicability to the two-stage planning problem investigated in this paper with a simple MP, but large SPs is limited.
-In contrast to typical applications of BD, it is not combinatorial complexity but the mere size of the individual subproblems that make our case computationally challenging.
+In conclusion, many established enhancements aim at problems with a difficult MP and small SPs, typically combinatorial problems with discrete complicating variables. \citet{Rahmaniani2017} correspondingly state \textit{"it has often been reported that more than 90\% of the total execution [...] time is spent on solving the MP"}.
+As a result, applicability to the two-stage planning problem investigated in this paper with a simple MP but large SPs is limited.
+In contrast to typical applications of BD, it is not combinatorial complexity but the size of the individual SPs that makes our problem computationally challenging.